 Once the patient has entered the critical care setting, it is essential that healthcare practitioners have the necessary knowledge and skills needed to ensure ongoing assessment, identification of problems, and the ability to access expert help and to assist the patient on the road to rehabilitation.

-This course is taught at level 7 (MSc).
+This course is also taught at level 7 (MSc).

 Who is it for?